 This guide provides essential reading on how to go about claiming compensation for negligence at the University Hospital of Wales, Cardiff, and what you would be entitled to claim.
 The guide includes case studies of medical negligence claims, the sort of claims which can be filed against the NHS, and how Accident Claims UK could assist you in pursuing a case against a responsible third party.

-To discuss your case with a personal injury solicitor, please call a member of our team of experts on 0800 073 8801.
+To discuss, please call a member of our team of experts on 0800 073 8801.
 Our advisers would offer you a free, no-obligation assessment of your circumstances before offering advice on whether you have grounds to sue a negligent third party.
 If you would like to know how a No Win No Fee claim process works, or how to claim from Cardiff Hospital NHS Trust, please read on.

 Select A Section